ColorInput — Smart UI JavaScript API

 Default value

-<smart-color-input value-display-mode='colorBox'></smart-color-input>
+<smart-color-input value-display-mode="colorBox"></smart-color-input>

-const colorinput = document.querySelector('smart-color-input');
+const el = document.querySelector('smart-color-input');

-const colorinput = document.querySelector('smart-color-input');
+const el = document.querySelector('smart-color-input');

-let valueDisplayMode = colorinput.valueDisplayMode;
+const valueDisplayMode = el.valueDisplayMode;

 Specifies the format in which the color value is represented.
 Supported formats include HEX, RGB, and RGBA.
 By default, the color format is automatically selected based on the current displayMode setting.